 Under the 2020 ESPP, eligible employees may purchase shares of our common stock through payroll deductions that cannot exceed 15% of each employee's salary.
 The 2020 ESPP provides for a six-month offering period.
 At the end of the purchase period, eligible employees are permitted to purchase shares of common stock at the lower of 85% of the fair market value at the beginning of the offering period or 85% of the fair market value at the end of the purchase period, subject to tax limitations on the total value of the purchase.
-The 2020 ESPP is considered a compensatory plan, and the Company recorded \$0.1 million and \$0.5 million in stock-based compensation expense for the three and nine months ended September 30, 2021, respectively.
-There was \$0.2 million of stock-based compensation expense attributed to the 2020 ESPP for the three and nine months ended September 30, 2020 as the 2020 ESPP was adopted in August 2020.
-As of September 30, 2021, 86,902 shares of common stock were issued under the 2020 ESPP.
+The 2020 ESPP is considered a compensatory plan, and the Company recorded \$0.1 million in stock-based compensation expense for the three months ended March 31, 2022.
+There was \$0.3 million stock-based compensation expense attributed to the 2020 ESPP for the three months ended March 31, 2021.
+During the three months ended March 31, 2022, 51,428 shares of common stock were issued under the 2020 ESPP with 922,725 shares remaining available for issuance under the 2020 ESPP.
 The Company used Black-Scholes option pricing model to estimate stock-based compensation expense for the 2020 ESPP with the following assumptions: